CREATORS

 --Back in my teens, I thought Sirius would be a cool name for a stellar-powered canine--you know, the Dog Star.
 Then again, I also had characters named Steely Dan and T-Rex.

 I can't believe the Creators haven't sought vengeance on Strange in the greater than 25 years since these stories.
-This saga just begs for a sequel, by Jim Starlin (who wrote and drew the second half of the saga--don't tell me you didn't recognize his work in those four unnamed agents).
+This saga just begs for a sequel, by Jim Starlin (who wrote and drew the second half of the saga--don't tell me you didn't recognize his work in those four unidentified agents).

 Maybe the Creators are floating around Alpha Centauri, where the humanoid stars had been.